Wellesley Street Bus Improvements

 About the project

-These planned improvements are for the full length of Wellesley Street between Victoria Park and Grafton Gully, and will make connecting to the Learning Quarter, Te Waihorotiu Station, the New Zealand International Convention Centre and Victoria Quarter much easier.
+These improvements are for the full length of Wellesley Street between Victoria Park and Grafton Gully, and will make connecting to the Learning Quarter, Te Waihorotiu Station, the New Zealand International Convention Centre and Victoria Quarter much easier.

 The section between Albert Street and Queen Street will be delivered first as stage 1, with stage 2 - Albert Street to Victoria Park - and stage 3 - Queen Street to the Learning Quarter - to follow in future years.